aung2phyowai/Pseudo_Boosted_Deep_Belief_Network/Pseudo_Boosted_Deep_Belief_Network/README.md

     2) Run main.m.

 The parameters in main.m is set for fast demo purpose.
-To achieve results comparable to current state-of-the-art, please set time1=10, time2=5,
+To achieve results comparable to current state-of-the-art, please set time1=10, time2=5, Iter_size=60000 in main.m.

 Functions for processing the data including loadMNISTImages.m, loadMNISTLabels.m and converter.m are adopted from Ruslan Salakhutdinov and Geoff Hinton's DBN package. discretesample.m is adopted from Dahua Lin's repository.